-Prior to commencing any work duties on site, all personnel undergo a site specific induction.
-The site specific induction includes a detailed summary of the MPO as well as associated health, safety, environment and community requirements.
-The induction also includes a comprehensive understanding of the MPO environmental impacts and aspects with a focus on the relevant legislation and legal responsibilities applicable to site.
+Prior to commencing any work duties on-site, all personnel undergo a site-specific induction.
+The site-specific induction includes a detailed summary of the MPO as well as associated health, safety, environment and community requirements.

 Task Specific Training

 Occasions may arise where employees or contractors are required to undertake training in specific environmental management duties (i.e. use of air quality monitoring equipment, or use of real-time response protocols).
 A training needs analysis will identify where these instances occur.